Bygstad

 Bygstad is a village in Sunnfjord Municipality in Vestland county, Norway.
 The village is located on the northern shore of the Dalsfjorden, about 2 km northwest of the innermost part of the fjord.
-The municipal center, Sande, is about 10 km to the southeast of Bygstad and Førde Airport, Bringeland sits about 6 km east of the village.
+The village of Sande lies about 10 km to the southeast of Bygstad and Førde Airport, Bringeland sits about 6 km east of the village.

+History

 The village is an old church site where there once was a stave church here dating back to the 13th century.
-The present Bygstad Church was built in 1845 and it serves the western part of the municipality of Gaular.
+The present Bygstad Church was built in 1845.